The Division of Program

 Results on each data validation indicator, patterns across indicators, longitudinal performance patterns, and existing staging determinations across PBM program areas were examined to determine appropriate levels of required intervention.
 Indicators that can trigger a review or investigation based on potential data anomalies are listed in the Student Assessment Data Validation Manual.

-LEAs identified for DVM student assessment monitoring and interventions are required to participate in specific activities to collect and analyze data to determine why the LEA was identified for that indicator; determine the frequency and source of any reporting errors; identify trends and patterns related to the coding of student assessment; and evaluate the effectiveness of data tracking systems, policies, and procedures.
-Intervention Guidance and Resources are available to assist LEAs in conducting the required activities.
+The district leadership team is responsible for conducting intervention activities.
+Local education agencies (LEAs) identified for DVM-student assessment monitoring and interventions are required to participate in specific activities to collect and analyze data to determine why the LEA triggered an indicator; identify campuses that may have contributed to the LEA’s identification under the indicator; determine the frequency and source of any reporting errors; and evaluate the effectiveness of policies, procedures, and data tracking systems.

 Focused Data Analysis